NEC-PROJECTS-2023/DB3/README.md

 # DB3
 Flower Species Recognition
 ### Team Names:
-1.M.Tirumala Vamsi
+1. M.Tirumala Vamsi
-2.K.
-Pavan Kumar
+2. K. Pavan Kumar
-3.J.
-Sai Manikanta Harshith
+3. J. Sai Manikanta Harshith
 ### Introduction
 Flowers are one of the beautiful creations of god and they exist in millions of different species and colours.
 Identifying each of them requires a botanist with immense knowledge and